-Before making the copper, bronze (with gold or silver plated) Metal Crafts, first all the sculpture is made in pure wax.
-(The wax is generally made from hilly beehives(“The honey hunting of Nepal” documentary is renowned documentary from Nepal).
-Districts like Gorkha, Lamjung, langtang, and some parts of Manang are very famous for wild beehives, later these beehives are traded in local market and from there these wax are made.
+Before making the copper, bronze (with gold or silver plated) metal Crafts, first all the sculpture is made in pure wax.
+(The wax is generally made from hilly beehives(“The honey hunting of Nepal” documentary is a renowned documentary from Nepal).
+Districts like Gorkha, Lamjung, Langtang, and some parts of Manang are very famous for wild beehives, later these beehives are traded in the local market, and from there these wax are made.

 Once the wax sculpture is prepared and all designs are done in it.
-The next step is mixture formation, where cow dung, dark clay and other raw materials are mixed together and mixture is made.
+The next step is mixture formation, where cow dung, dark clay, and other raw materials are mixed together and the mixture is made.

-Now the mixture is poured all around the wax sculpture surface and let it dry for few hours, when it is completely dry there comes next phase which is most essential phase.
+Now the mixture is poured all around the wax sculpture surface and let dry for a few hours when it is completely dry there comes the next phase which is the most essential phase.

 Let suppose we are making copper/bronze metal craft.